mathexl/chemistry-css/README.md

 ![Render Example](/example/render2.png)

-Chemistry CSS is a Work in Progress library that lets you currently construct chemical diagrams with easy HTML.
+Chemistry CSS is a library that lets you currently construct chemical diagrams with easy HTML.
 The set up involves only one main rule.
 Support soon to be added for:

 * Equations, including multi-line equations
 * 3D bond structure
-* Larger Board (30x20) molecule points.
-Current board is 5x%

 ###A quick table of contents: